tkim/ioi_api_doc/source/introduction.rst

 ############

-The IOI API is available as programmable and with Excel using MS COM Object.
-The EMSX API provides Bloomberg users with the ability to publish IOIs into Bloomberg and subscribe IOIs in Equities and Derivatives using Bloomberg API
+The IOI API Server provides Bloomberg users with the ability to publish IOIs into Bloomberg and subscribe IOIs in Equities and Derivatives using Bloomberg API

-The IOI API for pulishing IOIs into Bloomberg and subscribing requires separate authorization by the publishing broker on top of the Bloomberg authorization.
+The IOI API Server for subscribing requires separate authorization by the publishing broker on top of the Bloomberg authorization.

 .. note::